 An increasingly complex Smart Grid requires two main aspects: visibility and, above all, the ability to automate decisions.
 This ability to make decisions autonomously is made possible through virtual applications on the edge nodes.

 The growth of Edge technology is causing a revolution on the path to Industry 4.0, and the need has arisen to define different parts of the Edge and their functionalities.
 Concepts such as thin edge and thick edge have emerged from the exponential growth of Edge Computing technology, which industry experts claim is the key to the digital transformation of critical industrial infrastructures.
-As new use cases emerge, edge diversification is continuing to expand alongside technology and business requirements.
-Here is an explanation of these concepts, before comparing the two extremes and then looking at some of their technical requirements for industrial implementations.

 Advances in Artificial Intelligence continue to act as a driver of the industry's digital transition.
 With the power of AI and analytics pushing into IT operations, it is only a matter of time before artificial intelligence is integrated throughout all industrial processes.